-The TRUFORMA platform uses BAW sensor technology to provide a nonoptical and fluorescence-free detection system for diagnostic use at the POC in clinics.
+The TRUFORMA platform uses BAW sensor technology to provide a non-optical and fluorescence-free detection system for diagnostic use at the POC.
 BAW technology is extremely reliable and precise, and has been well tested in products across industries such as telecommunications and aerospace.
-Functionalized BAW biosensors consist of multiple resonators, each composed of a piezoelectric material subjected to an electrical field.
-The resonators can be coated with detection reagents, such as antibodies and nucleic acids, for immunoassay and molecular testing.
-Whereas current enzyme-based immunoassays use optical sensors to detect the generation of luminescence or color change, BAW biosensors used as part of TRUFORMA assays measure both binding events and the insoluble product that is generated by the enzymes that accumulate on the sensor surface, thereby
+Functionalized BAW sensors consist of multiple resonators, each composed of a piezoelectric material subjected to an electrical field.
+The resonators can be coated with biological detection reagents, such as antibodies, for immunoassay testing.
+Whereas most current enzyme-based immunoassays use optical sensors to detect the generation of luminescence or color change, BAW biosensors used as part of TRUFORMA assays measure both binding events and the insoluble product that is generated by the enzymes that accumulate on the sensor surface, thereby creating a frequency shift in resonance